Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/team-operations/operations-playbook.md

 #### Onboarding Welcome Email

 ```
-Subject: Welcome to SkyMirror!
+Subject: Welcome to Skymirror!
 Let's get started 🚀

 Hi [First Name],

-Welcome to SkyMirror!
+Welcome to Skymirror!
 We're thrilled to have [Company Name] on board.

 I'm [CSM Name], your Customer Success Manager.
 I'll be your main point of contact throughout your journey with us.